7 Use Cases for Pardot Custom Redirects (Marketing Links)

 Images in the email are hyperlinked with each of the 10 custom redirects.
 These act like buttons that a prospect can click.
 Of course, there are further steps and considerations to the full NPS setup but this gives you the essential overview.

 Apply the same concept in the previous use case to any other questions (that have a set number of answer options).
 One client I worked with used this trick in their follow-up campaigns to ask if prospects were still interested in their enquiry (lead, or open opportunity) – and if yes, when they would like for you to get back in contact.

-This is a great idea if you have a long sales cycle.
-Give prospects control over when they will be ready to move towards a decision.
+This is a great idea if you have a long sales cycle as it gives prospects control over when they will be ready to move towards a decision.
 You can collect these answers either as a custom field (like the NPS example) or by adding them to lists.